peterjc/thapbi-pict/docs/examples/great_lakes/sample_data.rst

 Script ``setup.sh`` will download the raw FASTQ files for Klymus *et al.*
 (2017) from https://www.ebi.ac.uk/ena/data/view/PRJNA379165

-There are 18 sequenced samples, giving 36 paired FASTQ files, taking about 1.8GB on disk.
+It will download 36 raw FASTQ files (18 pairs), taking 1.8GB on disk.

 If you have the ``md5sum`` tool installed (standard on Linux), verify the FASTQ files downloaded correctly: